doctor500/cv/index.md

 `Apr 2019 - Dec 2019`
 **Automation for PDDikti Reporting**, Bina Nusantara - IT Division

-The primary goal is creating a data pipeline from operational data to reporting data.
-This project using a combination of Pentaho Data Integration and in-house application development with PHP Laravel Framework.
+The primary goal is to create a data pipeline from operational data to reporting data.
+This project uses a combination of Pentaho Data Integration and in-house application development with PHP Laravel Framework.
 Responsible for project architecture and backend development.
 Optimizing semi-manual processes that can fail at any time into the process of pressing a button and the process can be seen when it's finished.

 ## Language